 Unfortunately, no. As highly intelligent animals, coyotes will recognize that they are being fed by humans, which will result in them returning to the specific area and habituate them – or make them less cautious around people and properties.
 Feeding coyotes, even indirectly (by feeding birds, squirrels, etc., you attract rodents, which are a coyote’s preferred food if no vegetation is available), will encourage them to attend a specific area and become comfortable around people.
 Multiple studies from across North America show that feeding animals habituates them and creates a greater chance of conflict.

-Why should I report someone feeding wildlife in my neighborhood?
+Why should I report someone feeding wildlife in my neighborhood, green space or park?

 Feeding wildlife can – and often does – result in conflict.
 From birds and squirrels to raccoon and coyotes, it puts the natural ecosystem in a state of flux.
 It teaches the animals that people and their properties are valid food sources; we want them to rely on their instincts to avoid or disassociate humans with providing food.

 Hazing is a method of negative association – when a coyote (or other animal) is in an area we don’t want it hanging around in, like a backyard, scaring it away will make it less likely to return.
 By consistently doing this, they will be more likely to avoid that spot in the future.
 Hazing can include making loud noises (yelling, not screaming), waving arms, popping open an umbrella, shaking car keys, throwing objects near, but not at, the animal and chasing.
 It is also commonly referred to as ‘aversion conditioning’, or ‘escape conditioning’.
 Hazing is only effective in the long-term if it is coupled with food removal and the other cornerstone components of the Coyote Watch Canada coexistence plan (investigation, education, prevention and enforcement).
 Coyotes should only be hazed if they are inappropriately encroaching on property or showing a lack of fear toward people.